scheibo/iot/README.md

 ### Prefixes

 `iot` determines which files to use a custom test matcher on by checking out the prefix of the test input file it is evaluating.
 Let's say that for our case above (checking that 'ERROR' exists on the `stderr` stream) we're going to use a custom matcher named `error_check`.
 In that case, any test input file we wish to use this matcher on should should be prefixed with `error_check`.
-Prefixes can come in the form of '`prefix_`' or '`prefix.`' (that is, followed by a '_' or a '.').
+Prefixes must come in the form of '`prefix.`' (that is, followed by a '.').
 The output and error files for this input file should also have the prefix on them as well.
 Prefixed test input files can coexist in a test suite with non-prefixed input files, and multiple different types of prefixed index files can exist in a given suite.
 The only thing different between an input file with a prefix and a non-prefixed file is that the prefixed file will be matched by a different matcher.

 ### Matchers